Keeping watch over the birthplace place of Tseshaht

 “It’s a cultural experience,” he said.
 “It provides a different context and appreciation for the place.”

 Aside from Keith Island, all the Parks Canada signs on the islands are written in English and French.
 For around two years, Gus said the nation has been in conversation with Parks Canada about replacing the signs to include the islands’ traditional names written in Nuu-chah-nulth, along with providing cultural background of the area.
-While the move is still in conversation, Gus and St. Clair remain hopeful.
+While the move is still in conversation, Gus and St. Claire remain hopeful.

 Haugen said that Parks Canada is committed to recognizing national heritage places that honour the historic and contemporary contributions of Indigenous peoples.